top of page

 If there is one scent that I have combined with California during my student years there, it is that of Salvia mellifera, the Black Sage.
 Whether you pass by it, accidentally step on it, or just drive by it in a warm summer day, that scent is pure bliss.
 Apart from the aromatic foliage, it is a tough and beautiful shrub that will all the drought you can give to it during summer without complains.
 Smoke treatment aids germination.

-Salvia mexicana 'Limelight’ 3.50€/20seeds SOLD OUT
+Salvia mexicana 'Limelight’ 3.50€/20seeds

 As the name suggests, a Mexican species that forms big multibranched shrubs within one growing season that in autumn are topped with big fat spikes of purple/blue flowers with very contrasting lime green calyces.
 I prefer to keep it 2/3 years and then take cuttings again as it tends to get woody in time.
 I also pinch it several times during the growing season in order to make very branched shorter shrubs and thus achieve the maximum amount of flower spikes.
 Sow in autumn.
 Stratification and smoke treatment may trigger germination in this species which has a natural poor rate germination.